-- Import/Export: Click to import or export an abbreviation list in a comma-delimited formatted file (.csv) - Abbreviations tab: Map logical names to physical names and then further qualify the name type.
-On this tab, you can also define illegal names, import an abbreviation list from a comma delimited file (.csv), or export the abbreviation list that displays to a .csv file. - Prime: Indicates that the word entered in the Logical or Physical column makes the name unique such as, Customer, Employee, and Account. - Qualifier: Qualifies the class word to further define the meaning of the attribute.
+• Import/Export: Click to import or export an abbreviation list in a comma-delimited formatted file (.csv)

+- Abbreviations tab: Map logical names to physical names and then further qualify the name type.
+On this tab, you can also define illegal names, import an abbreviation list from a comma delimited file (.csv), or export the abbreviation list that displays to a .csv file. - TIP: To delete a row, simply select it and press Delete on the keyboard.
+The easiest way to select a row is by right-clicking on it.
+You can also select multiple rows using Shift or Ctrl while right-clicking - Prime: Indicates that the word entered in the Logical or Physical column makes the name unique such as, Customer, Employee, and Account. - Qualifier: Qualifies the class word to further define the meaning of the attribute.
 A name could have multiple modifiers.
 For example, a logical column name is Customer First Name ID, Customer is the Prime and ID is the Class.
-If there are abbreviations in the Naming Standards Template for the logical texts First and Name, and you check the qualifier box, ER/Studio sorts First and Name as qualifiers when it reorders the text during translation. - Class: The type of data in an attribute.
+If there are abbreviations in the Naming Standards Template for the logical texts First and Name, and you check the qualifier box, ER/Studio DA sorts First and Name as qualifiers when it reorders the text during translation. - Class: The type of data in an attribute.
 Class data is typically used in attribute and column names, not entity or table names.
 Most new naming standards have the class word at the end of the attribute name such as, name, date, code, id, and document. - Illegal: Words that are not allowed in names.
 These will mainly be used during the validation process. - Priority: Used to resolve duplicate physical abbreviations as names are transformed from physical to logical.
 The default value of the Priority field is Primary.
 The priority changes to Secondary when you define a mapping for a physical name that is already mapped to a logical name.
 You can change the priority by selecting the priority field, clicking the down arrow and selecting another priority.
 When you change the priority of an abbreviation from Secondary to Primary, the abbreviation that was previously Primary is changed to Secondary.
 A physical name can only have one primary abbreviation, but can have many secondary abbreviations.